aral/ar.al-site/content/2019/01/22/hypha-spike-multiwriter-1/index.md

 ## Upcoming spikes

+  * Extend hyperdb to accept a hypercore factory in its constructor
   * hyperdrive

 ## Limitations

   * It’s currently not possible to specify your own key material for the root hypercore in hyperdb.
-This means we cannot use hyperdb out of the box with the keys generated from our diceware passphrase.
-(TODO: Link to issue)
+This means we cannot use hyperdb out of the box with the keys generated from our diceware passphrase ([Issue #158](https://github.com/mafintosh/hyperdb/issues/158)).
+I will be resolving this issue as the next spike.

-## Bugs

-  * Only the last item added before and any items added after replication begins are replicated via WebRTC (the latter requires `{live: true}` in the `options`.)
-This does not manifest in replication over WebSocket.

 ## Further thoughts on device authorisation